 Now we do have some good news for parents who may just be starting to explore divorce.
 That is, evidence has now established that your divorce will not inherently impact your children negatively.
 That antiquated notion is now debunked.
 In reality, studies conclude that the amount parents argue after divorce strongly affects a child’s adjustment.
-So the key is to reduce the tension, anger and fighting between parents during and after the divorce.
+So the key is to reduce the tension, anger, and fighting between parents during and after the divorce.

-We encourage you to read Dr Constance Ahrons books about divorce.
+We encourage you to read Dr. Constance Ahrons books about divorce.
 She was on the forefront of the research which established with little doubt that parental conflict is the most harmful aspect to children.
 Arguing in front of your children will have an impact and so this means that a divorce can actually help a child who would otherwise be exposed to continual conflict.
 But that of course presumes that conflict is reduced as a result of the divorce.
-That’s where your chosen process and professionals come in to play.
+That’s where your chosen process and professionals come into play.

 Children whose parents divorce and then continue fighting are hit with a double whammy

 Remember, the less conflict your child experiences, the better a child is able to adjust.
 And in turn, the more conflict that surrounds a child upon separation, the more difficult adjustment a child experiences.
 This latter point means that children whose parents divorce and then continue fighting are hit with a double whammy.
 It is not easy to nurture children during divorce, a time often associated with mourning and loss.
-We understand how difficult this is to accomplish and so our advice is not to simply do this but to set yourself up for success in a way that allows you accomplish the objective of reducing conflict for you and your children and improving your lives.
+We understand how difficult this is to accomplish and so our advice is not to simply do this but to set yourself up for success in a way that allows you to accomplish the objective of reducing conflict for you and your children and improving your lives.

 Whatever your differences may be, the question at issue is whether you and your spouse as parents can agree that you don’t want to hurt your children.
 Will you and your spouse work together to make the process as easy as possible for them?
 If your spouse was the one who initiated the divorce, you likely are feeling rejected and angry.
 But even though this person rejected your life together, this does not mean that he or she is not a loving capable parent.
-Studies have shown that where two available loving parents exist, children adjust best to spending time with each.
-Acknowledging that this rejection of the marriage is not reason to limit or end your spouse’s parenting role is one of the first steps you need to try to take.
+Studies have shown that where two available loving parents exist, children adjust best to spending time with each other.
+Acknowledging that this rejection of the marriage is no reason to limit or end your spouse’s parenting role is one of the first steps you need to try to take.

 To accomplish the objectives laid out above, we advise all parents who have chosen to separate to enter the mediation process for their divorce.
-There are excellent options for divorce mediation in San Diego, including of course, us.
+There are excellent options for divorce mediation in San Diego, including, of course, us.
 While not all couples will be able to successfully mediate their divorce, most certainly will and that process and decision will leave them better able to communicate and resolve conflict amicably in the future.
 And their children will thank them.